SysKitTeam/docs-point/governance-and-automation/security-compliance-checks/workspaces-with-shadow-users.md

 **Please note** the following situations might occur:

-* A Microsoft 365 Group (Marketing) has access to documents in a Microsoft Teams channel (Sales) and shows up as a shadow user.
+* A Microsoft 365 Group named Marketing has access to documents in Microsoft Team titled Sales; as a result, the Marketing group shows up as a shadow user on the Workspaces with Shadow Users report for the Sales team.

-* John is a part of a Microsoft 365 Group titled Marketing.
-John shows up as a shadow user on the Microsoft Team titled Sales, even though he is not an owner or member of it.
-This happens if the Marketing Group that John is a part of has access to documents in the Sales Microsoft Team.
+* John is a member of the Microsoft 365 Group Marketing.
+John shows up as a shadow user on the Sales team, even though he has no direct access to documents in the Sales team.
+This happens if the Marketing group that John is a part of has access to documents in the Sales team.

-* Joanna is also a part of a the Marketing Group.
-However, Joanna is also an owner or member of the Sales Microsoft Team to which the Marketing Group has access.
-Therefore, Joanna will not show as a shadow user for the Team.
+* Joanna is also a part of the Marketing group.
+However, Joanna is also an owner or member of the Sales team to which the Marketing group has access.
+Therefore, Joanna will not show as a shadow user for the team.

-* When the Marketing Group has its access removed from the Sales Microsoft Team, John no longer shows up as a shadow user.
+* When the Marketing group has its access removed from the Sales team, John no longer shows up as a shadow user.

 {% endhint %}